Farama-Foundation/PettingZoo/README.md

 ## Full Environment API

-PettingZoo fundamentally models environments as *Agent Environment Cycle* (AEC) games, because they can handle any environment considerable by RL (including single agent).
+PettingZoo fundamentally models environments as *Agent Environment Cycle* (AEC) games [link to paper], because they can handle any environment considerable by RL (including single agent).

 PettingZoo environments have the following attributes:

 `env.agents`: A list of the names of all current agents, typically integers.
 These may be changed as an environment progresses (i.e. agents can be added or removed).

 `env.agent_order`: A list of the agent names in the order agents take turns in.
 The 0th element of the list acts first, and so on.
+An agent can be in this twice (i.e. act twice in a cycle), and the order (along with the existance of agents) can change as an environment is stepped through.

 `env.observation_spaces`: A dict of the gym observation spaces of every agent, by name.